22Neves/devsite-docs/guides/checkout-pro/refunds-and-cancellations.en.md

 **Refunds** and **cancellations** are actions available after a payment has been made.
 While both involve returning money, it is crucial to understand their differences to correctly execute each process.

-- **Cancellation**: Performed when a payment has not yet been approved.
+- **Cancellation**:  It is performed when a payment has not been finalized or is in process.
 In this case, the amount is refunded to the buyer's card within the time frame established by the issuing bank.

 - **Refund**: Occurs after the payment has been captured.
 The amount is refunded directly to the statement (for credit card payments) or to the payer's account (for other methods).